Akron Children's Logo

 • avoiding exercise in cold temperatures (or having students wear a ski mask or scarf over their mouth and nose if this can't be avoided)

 You should know your students' asthma triggers and let them use their medicines when needed.
+You should also know how to recognize and handle an asthma emergency (you may be the only adult around when an asthma flare-up happens, or the student may not have an asthma action plan).
 If a student's symptoms don't improve or get worse after taking medicine, call the school nurse or 911.

 Reviewed by: Elana Pearl Ben-Joseph, MD